cloudwego/kitex/docs/guide/extension/diagnosis.md

-# Extension of Diagosis
+# Extension of Diagnosis

-The `Diagosis` module is used to visualize the information in the service to facilitate troubleshooting and confirm the service status.
+The `Diagnosis` module is used to visualize the information in the service to facilitate troubleshooting and confirm the service status.
 Kitex defines an interface to register the `diagnostic func,` and developers can implement this interface to present diagnostic information.
 Presentation way like: output with log and query display with debug port.
 The open source version of Kitex does not provide a default extension temporarily, but some information that can be used for diagnosis is registered by default.
 The developers can also register more information for troubleshooting.

 ## Extension API